zethriller/MRB-Updates/README.md

 ### UI Fixes/Tweaks
 * View Totals window has received some enhancements
   * Values have had their precision increased to 2 decimal places (#0.##) where appropriate to match in-game Totals
-  * Misc Buffs > Movement > Fly: Calculations are now using base fly speed instead of max fly speed (oops!), and are now much closer to the actual in-game speeds
+  * Misc Buffs > Movement > Fly: Calculations are now using BaseFlySpeed instead of MaxFlySpeed (oops!), and are now much closer to the actual in-game speeds
-    _→ KNOWN ISSUE: Mids does not currently appear to be able to display Targeted Absorbs, so Insulating Circuit will show as (Self)._
+    _→ KNOWN ISSUE: These values still do not quite match the in-game speeds due to calculation errors.
+This is, as far as we can tell, due to the use of negative offsets, which are necessary to properly implement enhancements but disagree with Mids' formulas.
+We're still working on this._

 ## __Powers__
 _→ KNOWN ISSUE FOR PAGE 5:_